shuai-huang/OMR-SC/README.md

 By default, please install both packages to the 'library' folder.
 ```

 * Step 1) Define the directories.
-Open `MATLAB` and type the following commands into the console.
-Save the directory definitions as a file `directory_definitions.m` in the folder `./function_src`
+Open the file `directory_definitions.m` in the folder `./function_src`, it contains the directory definitions.
+Go through each definition, and make changes accordingly.

 ```
 density_file = './density/den_3d_1.mat';    % a string, the location of the density file